WebReflection/countdown/README.md

 ```

 Once done, exit from the terminal, unmount the SD card, boot into the Pi Zero/W, complete installation, and wait for the first counter after last reboot.

+If you create a `MESSAGE.txt` file in the _APP_ disk/folder, it will show that message every time it starts.

 If you want to set it up in a Pi Zero W but use after a Pi Zero instead, remember to disable the network.